-- o The contents of the canisters are completely sealed during all activities except during connection to or disconnection from the Hansen fittings. - o During these activities the canisters are at least partially dewatered so that the in-canister catalysts are activated.
-This will prevent the buildup of gas pressure and the relieving of internal canister pressure to the FHB atmosphere. - Canisters being transferred will be relatively free from loose surface contamination due to the washing action of the fuel pool 'A' water. - Airborne radioactivity potentially created by argon gas flowing through a canister during dewatering activities will be vented to the SDS off gas system. - A decontamination spray ring will be used at the FTC loading station to minimize any loose surface contamination adhering to the canister. - o The FTC has bottom doors which create an enclosure which will minimize the creation of airborne radioactivity from the canister during transfer to the truck bay.
+- The contents of the canisters are completely sealed during all activities except during connection to or disconnection from the Hansen fittings. - o During these activities the canisters are at least partially dewatered so that the in-canister catalysts are activated.
+This will prevent the buildup of gas pressure and the relieving of internal canister pressure to the FHB atmosphere. - Airborne radioactivity potentially created by argon gas flowing through a canister during dewatering activities will be vented to the SDS off gas system. - A decontamination spray ring will be used at the FTC loading station to reduce any loose surface contamination adhering to the canister. - o The FTC has bottom doors which create an enclosure which will minimize the creation of airborne radioactivity from the canister during transfer to the truck bay.

 Tritium exists primarily as tritiated water.
-Due to evaporation, some of the tritium in fuel pool 'A' will become airborne.
+Due to evaporation and the use of the spray ring, some of the tritium in fuel pool 'A' will become airborne.
 However canister handling operations will not create new sources of tritium in the water or an increase in tritium releases to the environment.
 Any tritium release is monitored and maintained within Technical Specification limits.